 There is only one requirement for the motherboard: it needs to support a full-size GPU.
 The processor doesn’t matter.
 You need a PCIe x16 slot.

-I would normally recommend using an Intel Atom motherboard.
-Unfortunately, no consumer-class Atom board offers full-sized PCIe x16 ports.
-Also, there’s some confusion regarding how much power the PCIe slot produces.
+A few of Intel’s J-series boards now include PCIe x16 support.
+However, there’s confusion regarding how much power the PCIe slot produces.
 According to its specifications, a PCIe x16 slot can deliver around 75 watts.
-That should be enough to handle the 75-watt draw of the 460, but some 460 manufacturers include an optional 6-pin connector — for added safety.
+That should be enough to handle the 75-watt draw of many midrange GPUs, like the Nvidia 1050 Ti and RX 550, 460, and 560.

 The Rest of the Computer